yktoo/yktoo.com/content/blog/0264/index.en.md

 ## Nightwish {#nightwish}

-Right after Arch Enemy's departure the curtain was lowered, and the preparations for [Nightwish][wiki:en:Nightwish]'s performance began.
+Right after Arch Enemy's departure the curtain was lowered, and the preparations for {{< wiki "Nightwish" "en" "Nightwish" >}}'s performance began.
 Nineteen years on, the Finnish band is massively popular worldwide, and their name is nowadays a synonym for 'symphonic metal legend'.
 The hall was absolutely packed.
 {{< imgfig "https://1.bp.blogspot.com/-wXTM96gGX0w/VlMnH9P50_I/AAAAAAAAkwE/eEi0c6d5fls/s1600/dsc01460.picasaweb.jpg" "Nightwish: we're down there, near the stage." >}}

 Wall displays were warning the audience about the 'use of pyrotechnics and concussions' during the show, but no one seemed to have paid attention.
 So the explosion that opened the show came as a big surprise for everyone.

-The Dutch vocalist [Floor Jansen][wiki:en:Floor_Jansen] is with the band since 2013.
+The Dutch vocalist {{< wiki "Floor_Jansen" "en" "Floor Jansen" >}} is with the band since 2013.
 I should have seen here four years ago with [Pagan's Mind]({{< relref path="/blog/0136" lang="ru" >}}), but she didn't show up then:
 {{< imgfig "https://2.bp.blogspot.com/-f2jGwSEXA_M/VlMnHztz9tI/AAAAAAAAkwE/jGSdKCPu47s/s1600/dsc01230.picasaweb.jpg" "Nightwish: Floor Jansen." >}}

-The founders of the band: the keyboardist [Tuomas Holopainen][wiki:en:Tuomas_Holopainen] and the funny looking guitarist [Emppu Vuorinen][wiki:en:Emppu_Vuorinen]:
+The founders of the band: the keyboardist {{< wiki "Tuomas_Holopainen" "en" "Tuomas Holopainen" >}} and the funny looking guitarist {{< wiki "Emppu_Vuorinen" "en" "Emppu Vuorinen" >}}:
 {{< imgfig "https://4.bp.blogspot.com/-7hXinmuKOro/VlMnH6BC1GI/AAAAAAAAkwM/fpFDbnNw3JQ/s1600/dsc01254.picasaweb.jpg" "Nightwish: Tuomas Holopainen and Emppu Vuorinen." >}}

-The bassist [Marco Hietala][wiki:en:Marco_Hietala] is also a singer.
+The bassist {{< wiki "Marco_Hietala" "en" "Marco Hietala" >}} is also a singer.
 With his fishtail beard he looks a lot like a dwarf from a tale.
 He also loves face-pulling:
 {{< imgfig "https://3.bp.blogspot.com/-Wvs0ASPxOxs/VlMnHyTqqzI/AAAAAAAAkwE/welUIilh4K4/s1600/dsc01266.picasaweb.jpg" "Nightwish: Marco Hietala and Floor Jansen." >}}

 He also plays a doubleneck guitar sometimes.